stensmo/WiringPi.jl/README.md

 using WiringPi

-# You can cut & paste simple C-code examples and run it
+# You can cut & paste simple examples in C and run it
 wiringPiSetupGpio();
 pinMode(17, INPUT);
 pullUpDnControl(17, PUD_DOWN);